 About 2 in 3 smokers want to stop smoking.
 Some people can give up easily.
 Willpower and determination are the most important aspects when giving up smoking.
 However, nicotine is a drug of addiction and many people find giving up a struggle.
 Help is available:

 - Various medicines can increase your chance of quitting.
-These include Nicotine Replacement Therapy (NRT) which comes as gums, sprays, patches, tablets, lozenges, and inhalers.
+These include nicotine replacement therapy (NRT) which comes as gums, sprays, patches, tablets, lozenges and inhalers.
 You can buy NRT without a prescription.
 Also, medicines called bupropion (trade name Zyban®) and varenicline (trade name Champix®) can help.
 These are available on prescription.
-See separate leaflets called Nicotine Replacement Therapy, Bupropion (Zyban®) and Varenicline (Champix®).
+See separate leaflets called Nicotine Replacement Therapy, Bupropion (Zyban®) and Varenicline (Champix®) for more details.